poojithapeddiboina/smart-lender-loan-prediction/README.md

 ## 📈 Future Improvements

-- Deploy live on Render/Railway for public access
 - Add SHAP-based explainability per prediction (why *this specific* application was approved/rejected)
 - Expand dataset for better generalization
 - Add authentication for a lender-facing dashboard
+- Add input validation on the frontend form

 ---